CatspawMods/Anomaly-Addon-Archive/Modding Tools/MCM ARGB Widget/README.md

     Pass your own XML file to be parsed.

   `xmlnode_dialog`
-    Use this instead of `box` for the base dialog container (no visible texture), must be large enough to be underneath all input elements.
+    Use this string instead of `box` for the XML node of the base dialog container (no visible texture).
+Must be large enough to be underneath all input elements so that their callbacks function.

   `xmlnode_chrome`
-  Use this instead of `argb_chrome` for the UI frame texture container.
+   Use this string instead of `argb_chrome` for the XML node of the UI frame texture container.

   `xmlnode_inputbox`
-    Use this instead of `argb_chrome:input` for the `InputBox` UI container.
+    Use this string instead of `argb_chrome:input` for XML node of the `InputBox` UI containers.

   `xmlnode_textbox`
-    Use this instead of `textbox` for the text container that shows the channel value when the control is inactive.
+    Use this string instead of `textbox` for XML node of the text containers that show the channel value while the control is inactive.

   `xmlnode_clricon`
-    Use this instead of `argb_chrome:clr_icon_` for the color icons, each of which gets the string "a", "r", "g", or "b" suffixed to it as appropriate.
+    Use this string instead of `argb_chrome:clr_icon_` for the XML node of the color icons, each of which gets the string "a", "r", "g", or "b" suffixed to it as appropriate.

   `xmlnode_preview`
-  Use this instead of `box` for the image container used when setting up icon previews.
+    Use this string instead of `box` for XML node of the image container used when setting up icon previews.

   `chrome_tex`
    Texture to use for the dialog frame.

   `dialog_w`
-    Width of the ARGB control dialog and frame.
+    Width of the ARGB control dialog and UI frame.
   `dialog_h`
-    Height of the ARGB control dialog and frame.
+    Height of the ARGB control dialog and UI frame.

   `dialog_x`
     Horizontal screen coordinate of the dialog, relative to its parent element.
   `dialog_y`
     Vertical screen coordinate of the dialog, relative to its parent element.

   `colorblind`
-    Use an alternative blue color scheme for the default "accept" button instead of green.
+    Use an alternative color scheme for the default "accept" and "cancel" buttons, where the green check will instead be blue, and the red "X" will instead be orange.

   `no_color_icons`
-    Disables the icons representing each color channel
+    Disable the icons representing each color channel.

   `text_labels`
-    Adds "A/R/G/B" text to label each of the color channels.
+    Add "A/R/G/B" text to label each of the color channels.
 Can be used as an overlay on top of the default color icons.
 Recommended for use with colorblind mode.

   `btn_cancel_tex`
     Texture to use for the "cancel" button.